Freeze: Chilling effect on ID theft

-For nominal one-time fees to the three credit reporting bureaus, you can make it discouragingly difficult for an ID thief to apply for credit in your name.
+By notifying the three credit reporting bureaus, you can make it discouragingly difficult for an ID thief to apply for credit in your name.
 Lenders check with the bureaus before issuing credit.
 So by telling the bureaus to withhold your information from any new inquiries, you can deter would-be ID crooks.

 It’s not a panacea.
 Credit freezes do not shut out your existing credit card issuers, collection agencies working on their behalf or certain government agencies.